jlpteaching/ECS154B/lab1/lab1.md

 This ran an **rtype** application which used the binary **add1**.
 You can view the RISC-V assembly for this application in `src/test/resources/risc-v/add1.riscv` The list of applications that this suite will run can be found in the `InstTests.scala` file (`src/test/scala/cpu-tests/InstTests.scala`).
-If you want more details on the syntax and how to extend this to other RISC-V binaries, ask on piazza and we will be happy to expand this section.
+If you want more details on the syntax and how to extend this to other RISC-V binaries, ask on Piazza and we will be happy to expand this section.

-If you want run only a single application from this suite of tests, you can add a parameter to the `test` sbt task.
+If you want to run only a single application from this suite of tests, you can add a parameter to the `test` `sbt` task.
 You can pass the option `-z` which will execute any tests that match the text given to the parameter.
-You must use `--` between the parameters to the sbt task (e.g., the suite to run) and the parameters for testing.
+You must use `--` between the parameters to the `sbt` task (e.g., the suite to run) and the parameters for testing.
-For instance, to only run the subtract test you would use the following.
+For instance, to only run the subtract test, you would use the following:

 ```
 sbt> testOnly CODCPU.SingleCycleCPUTesterLab1 -- -z sub